 Dr. Ernest H. Agatstein

-Ernest H. Agatstein, MD FACS, is a founding member of West Coast Urology (Paletz Agatstein Urology Medical Group, Inc.).
+Ernest H. Agatstein, MD FACS, is a founding member of West Coast Urology a large private practice urology group serving Southern California since 1987.
 Dr. Agatstein is a Summa Cum Laude and Phi Beta Kappa graduate of the University of California, Los Angeles where he also received his medical degree and was admitted to the Alpha Omega Alpha honor medical society.
 He completed his surgical internship, general surgery training and urologic surgery residency at UCLA Medical Center.

 Rabbi Leonard Matanky